Kuldeep-econ/Markov-Chain-Method-Examples/README.md

-# Markov-Chain-Method-Examples
+# Markov-Chain-Method

+You can learn about the Markov chain approximation method from the lecture.
-Codes for various examples using Markov chain approximation method.
+Codes for examples used in the lecture are given.
+Details below:

 You need matlab for both the examples.